Coptic Orthodox Church in South America: Building the Church

 On February 13, 2006, Pope Shenouda III, accompanied by bishops and priests, visited Bolivia to consecrate Santa Maria y San Marcos Church.
-They was greeted with a warm welcome from the Bolivians.
+They were greeted with a warm welcome from the Bolivians.
 The event was live on the radio, televised within Bolivia, and documented in the local newspapers.
 The consecration was attended by many dignitaries including ecclesiastical and political members.

 On June 11, 2006 Shenouda ordained Youssef as Bishop of Bolivia.
-The following year in June, HBishop Youssef brought Fr.
+The following year in June, Bishop Youssef brought Fr.
 Hedra Anba Boula to service with him in Bolivia.
 Later, Brother Milad joined them and was ordained by the bishop on November 15, 2009 as Father Anthony.
-Brother Riad joined the service as a deacon in 2010.
+Riad Ibrahim joined the service as a deacon in 2010.

 The Church of Bolivia in the twenty-first century

 As of 2012, the congregation had approximately 450 Bolivians attending Church services regularly.
 The Coptic Church is well known among Bolivians and in the media.
 The newspapers speak highly about the Church and its activities.

 The Church has a small bakery and carpentry workshop that serves the community.
 Recently the bishop opened Pope Shenouda III Medical Centre.
-The Church added a library and a computer centre for the youth to help them in their studies.
+The Church added a library and a computer centre for the youth, to help them in their studies.
 The next step is to open an orphanage and a day care to help the street children.